 What to look for in cloud-based Online Backup Services

 The amount of space being offered is one of the most important aspects.
 There are many paid options that are dedicated to back up data using HTTPS transfer, but this article will leave them out, as I intend only the free ones.
-Most of the online backup services offer up to 2GB free data.
+Most of the online backup services offer up to 2GB of free data.

-I am not counting OneDrive, Google Drive and Dropbox here as they are more of collaboration and share tools.
+I am not counting OneDrive or Google Drive here as they are more of collaboration and share tools.
 Besides they do not offer encryption which is another important factor when backing up your data.
-Mozy, Adrive etc., offer encryption, so your data is safe even if the remote servers are hacked.
+Mozy, Adrive, etc., offer encryption, so your data is safe even if the remote servers are hacked.
 There is always a possibility of cloud services being hacked, so you would want encryption.
 If the online service offers good space but no encryption, you can still use VeryCrypt to encrypt your files manually and then back them up to remote servers of the cloud.

 The ease of setting up data backup and ease of data restore is also an important issue.
 Most online backup services are SAAS (Software as a Service), meaning you have to download their software for backing up and restoring data.
 They are based mainly on HTTPS protocol and do not offer FTP or other faster protocols.
 At least, I am yet to see any online data backup service offering FTP.